How Do You Calculate Workers' Compensation for Finger Injuries? Seeking Guidance

 Dear Vijay,

-Without a disability certificate obtained from a registered medical practitioner, you can not simply decide the amount of compensation under the Employees Compensation Act,1923.
-Therefore, get the employee examined by a doctor and the degree of disability assessed by him.
+Without a disability certificate obtained from a registered medical practitioner, you cannot simply determine the amount of compensation under the Employees’ Compensation Act, 1923.
+Therefore, please have the employee examined by a doctor to assess the degree of disability.

 vijay49322

-Thank you Umakanthan Sir for your guidance.
-Can you sir let me know that if the degree of disability is derived as 30 % loss in earning capacity then how the calculation will go.
+Thank you, Umakanthan Sir, for your guidance.
+Can you, sir, let me know if the degree of disability is determined as a 30% loss in earning capacity, how the calculation will proceed?

 vijay49322